 Honest and humorous mentions of dating, attraction, and physical intimacy.

-The book deals directly and secularly with physical disability, bodily functions, and the reality of a shortened lifespan.
+The book addresses the realities of living with a degenerative condition, including discussions about bodily functions and the possibility of a shortened lifespan.
 Burcaw avoids metaphors, opting for a realistic and grounded approach.
 The resolution is hopeful but does not shy away from the fact that his condition is degenerative.

-A 15-year-old who feels defined by their physical appearance or a chronic illness and is tired of being treated like a 'hero' or a 'victim.'
+A 15-year-old who is tired of being defined by others and wants to see their experiences reflected in a realistic way.
 It is perfect for the teen who appreciates dark humor and needs to see that a meaningful life is possible despite physical constraints.

 Parents should be aware that the book contains some coarse language and honest discussions about puberty and attraction.
 It can be read cold by older teens, but younger readers might benefit from discussing the chapters on mortality.
 A parent might notice their child withdrawing after a doctor's appointment or expressing frustration that peers only see their equipment (wheelchair, braces, etc.) rather than their personality.